opencomputeproject/SAI/doc/inband-telemetry/SAI-Proposal-Advanced-Telemetry-draft.md

 __Figure 1: Telemetry data plane workflow__

-Figure 1 describes the data plane telemetry functionality.
-It operates on header fields of every data packet and does not interfere with normal data forwarding pipeline.
-A Telemetry Watchlist table specifies the flows to monitor.
-It matches on each data packet, and provides telemetry action parameters.
+Figure 1 describes the telemetry data plane functionality.
+The telemetry module inspects every data packet without interfering with normal data forwarding pipeline.
+A telemetry watchlist table specifies the flows to monitor.
+It performs ternary match on the packet headers, and provides telemetry action parameters.
 Packets belonging to the specified flow spaces will be processed by the the event detection logic.
 If a triggering event is detected, the switch will generate a report message to the monitor.
+The report message includes packet header and switch metadata associated with the packet (e.g., timestamp, ingress/egress ports, queue latency).

 ## In-band Network Telemetry ##